Our news

 Because Mount Meru is inside a national park, the trek begins with a guided walking safari.
 You may see: Giraffes, Buffalo, Zebras, Colobus monkeys, Various bird species

 The mountain itself is a massive dormant volcano with a spectacular crater, steep cliffs, and an impressive Ash Cone rising from the center.
 The scenery is dramatic and constantly changing, making it a paradise for photographers and nature lovers.
+During your Mount Meru climb, nature enthusiasts are rewarded with incredible vistas and unique wildlife sightings.

 Why Climb Mount Meru?

 As you ascend, the landscape transforms from dense rainforest to heathland, then alpine desert, and finally a dramatic volcanic crater.
 The views become more spectacular with every step.
+This climb up Mount Meru is sure to provide stunning scenery throughout the journey.

 One of the highlights of the climb is the sunrise from Socialist Peak, where you can witness Mount Kilimanjaro rising above the clouds in the distance.
 The narrow crater ridge, the Ash Cone below, and the vast Great Rift Valley create unforgettable panoramic views.
+A Mount Meru climb is famous for its exceptional sunrise over Tanzania’s wild heart.

 Professional Guided Mount Meru Tours